June 28, 1905 — November 2, 1996

-In the 1950s, Craven continued as a bit player in films, while making many substantial guest appearances in early Western/adventure TV series like The Gene Autry Show, The Adventures of Kit Carson, The Lone Ranger, and The Adventures of Superman, almost always as a heavy.
-His final screen appearance was in the George Sanders feature Death of a Scoundrel in 1956; after which he returned to New York, possibly to resume his stage acting career (the Internet Broadway Database credits a James Craven with a role in a 1961 play).
-Albert Leining recalls that Craven met his future wife (and Albert’s aunt) Blanche Leining in New York in the 1950s, and that the couple moved to California shortly after their marriage–only to move East again (to Connecticut) in a few years’ time.
-Although the Internet Movie Database lists 1955 as the date of Craven’s death, this is an obvious error.
-Mr. Leining remembers his uncle as being alive as late as the 1970s, while Walter J. Noyes, who worked for Craven and his wife as a youngster, recalls Craven as living in Old Lyme, Connecticut, from at least 1966 through the early 1970s.
-I have not unearthed any further data on Craven’s later years, except for Mr. Leining’s reminiscence that his uncle ultimately moved back to Canada when his health began to fail; presumably, he passed away there.
+In the 1950s, Craven continued as a bit player in feature films, while making many substantial guest appearances in early Western/adventure TV series like The Gene Autry Show, The Adventures of Kit Carson, The Lone Ranger, and The Adventures of Superman, almost always as a heavy.
+His final screen appearance was in the George Sanders feature Death of a Scoundrel in 1956, after which he appears to have relocated to New York; Albert Leining, nephew of Craven’s second wife Blanche Leining, recalls that Craven met his aunt in New York in the 1950s, while the Internet Broadway Database credits a James Craven with a role in a 1961 play.
+Craven married Blanche Leining in 1963, and the couple briefly moved to California, but by 1966 they were living in Old Lyme, Connecticut, where they resided until at least the early 1970s.
+Craven ultimately moved back to Canada, and passed away in the Montreal area in 1991.

-James Craven, though a strong performer with considerable screen presence, was never really able to showcase his talent on any cinematic screen but that of the Saturday matinee.
-However, the viewers of his serials and B-westerns definitely appreciated his scene-stealing villainous performances, whether he was insanely raving about unforeseen setbacks or cunningly plotting evil deeds.
-Cool or crazy, James Craven was always worth watching.
+When he abandoned the British stage for the American screen, James Craven doubtless hoped for greater movie exposure than he ultimately received.
+However, although he was never really able to showcase his strong acting presence on any cinematic screen but that of the Saturday matinee, the viewers of his serials and B-westerns definitely appreciated his scene-stealing villainous performances–whether he was insanely raving about unforeseen setbacks, or cunningly plotting evil deeds.
+Cool or crazy, James Craven always made it worthwhile to watch him.

 Above: A family photo (courtesy of Albert Leining) of James Craven, with an ear-to-ear grin that you’d rarely see Craven flashing in one of his on-screen roles.
 The picture’s date is unknown, though I’d probably put it around 1950.